OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 And that's it!
 Pretty simple, huh?  :)

 ## Creating the build definition
-Now that we've done the prequisite work of installing Maven on the build agent, and tweaked a couple of files, and adding Flyway, we're in a positon to create our build definition!
+Now that we've done the prequisite work of installing Maven on the build agent, tweaked a couple of files, and added Flyway, we're in a positon to create our build definition!

 ### Adding the Maven task
 Create a new build definition, this demonstration is using the classic editor instead of the YAML approach.